Caria: Roman-Byzantine province

 Marble head of a goddess, found in the Hadrianic Baths of Aphrodisias, 2nd century AD.

 As part of the Roman Empire the name of Caria was still used for the geographic region.
 The territory administratively belonged to the province of Asia.
 During the administrative reforms of the 4th century this province was abolished and divided into smaller units.
 Caria became a separate province as part of the Diocese of Asia.

 Christianity was on the whole slow to take hold in Caria.
-The region was not visited by St. Paul, and the only early churches seem to be those of Laodicea and Colossae (Chonae) on the extreme inland fringe of the country, which itself pursued its pagan customs.
+The region was not visited by Paul the Apostle, and the only early churches seem to be those of Laodicea and Colossae (Chonae) on the extreme inland fringe of the country, which itself pursued its pagan customs.
 It appears that it was not until Christianity was officially adopted in Constantinople that the new religion made any real headway in Caria.

 The Temple of Zeus Lepsinos at Euromus was built on the site of an earlier Carian temple in the 2nd century AD during the reign of the emperor Hadrian.